driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 - git

 ### Cloud Native Buildpacks
-Buildpack or Cloud Native Buildpack (CNB) is a CNCF project that allows us to generate container images from source code **without** Dockerfiles.
+Buildpack or Cloud Native Buildpack (CNB) is a CNCF project that allows us to generate Open Container Images (OCI) from source code **without** Dockerfiles.

 ***Why?
 What's wrong with Dockerfiles?***

-Dockerfiles are very flexible, but most application builds do not need this flexibility.
+Dockerfiles are very flexible, but most application builds don't need this flexibility.
 They would probably benefit from a pre-defined build mechanism that just works.

 It's hard to standardise images if every application defines their Dockerfile and it's even harder to maintain them when you need to change every Dockerfile to update packages and base images.